 Although spasticity is a condition involving unusual tightness of muscles in the body, the cause typically originates from an injury to or disorder of the central nervous system (CNS).

-The specific pathophysiology of spasticity is not clear but several theories have been suggested to explain the cause of the condition.
+The specific pathophysiology of spasticity is not clear; however, several theories have been suggested to explain the cause of the condition.

-Spasticity is thought to present as a result of an imbalance of neurotransmitters involved with the α motor neurons, following damage to the nervous system and related muscles, which leads to increased excitability in the muscles.
+Spasticity is thought to arise as a result of an imbalance of neurotransmitters involved with the α motor neurons following damage to the nervous system and related muscles, which leads to increased excitability in the muscles.

-An alternative theory focuses on the formation of lesions in the upper motor neurons, which are also associated with some disorder of the central nervous system.
+An alternative theory focuses on the formation of lesions in the upper motor neurons, which are associated with certain disorders of the CNS.
 Once again, this is thought to affect the signaling of muscle contractions and lead to spasticity.

-Spasticity often occurs in association with disorders that affect the brain or spinal cord of the central nervous system.
+Spasticity often occurs in association with disorders that affect the brain or spinal cord of the CNS.
 These may include: